 Paint is one of the easiest ways to update a space.
 With little more than a coat of paint, you can instantly rejuvenate a living room or give a bedroom a whole new feel.
 But picking the right color can be hard, especially if you have no idea where to begin.
-To get some tips, we talked to KILZ color expert Rob Hellander about everything paint.
+To get some tips, we talked to KILZ color expert Rob Hellander about all things paint.

 Whether you're a color fanatic who loves to mix things up or you've kept the same plain white walls in your house for years, Hellander gave us some advice on picking, painting, and experimenting with color.